-where $\mathit{MO}$ is the set of injected configurations of a mutation operator.
-The overall mutation score is the average of $\mathit{MS}(\mathit{MO})$ across all operators.
-For each killed mutant we attach a label $y = (u, f, v, \ell, \sigma)$ that records the target unit, fault category, fault variant, affected layer set, and severity.
-We omit $m$ and $t$ because each instance is computed within one model--task context.
-A surviving mutant, for which $\mathit{isKilled}$ returns false, is still an injected fault, but its measured effect does not pass the killing test ($p > \alpha$).
-We therefore use surviving mutants as negative examples only for Level~1 detection and exclude them from Level~2 and Level~3 training. \cref{alg:dpp-injection} summarizes the per-configuration dataset construction loop.
+where $\mathit{MO}$ is the set of injected configurations of an operator, and we report the overall mutation score as the average of $\mathit{MS}(\mathit{MO})$ across operators.
+For each killed mutant we record a label $y = (u, f, v, \ell, \sigma)$ with the target unit, fault category, fault variant, affected layer set, and severity.
+We omit $m$ and $t$ because each instance comes from one model--task context.
+A surviving mutant, for which $\mathit{isKilled}$ returns false, is an injected fault whose measured effect does not pass the killing test, so its label cannot be inferred reliably.
+We discard surviving mutants before building the final benchmark instances.

-\textbf{Trivial mutants.} A mutant is \emph{trivial} when its effect is so large that almost any training run reveals it~\citep{deepcrime}.
-These mutants are easy to detect because they often cause obvious failures, but they provide limited evidence for distinguishing one fault category from another~\citep{deepcrime}.
-We therefore sample severity uniformly across $\{\mathrm{low}, \mathrm{medium}, \mathrm{high}\}$ to avoid concentrating the benchmark on overly aggressive faults.